Roman numerals: Other subtractive forms

-There are numerous historical examples of being used for 8; for example, was used by officers of the XVIII Roman Legion to write their number.
+There are numerous historical examples of being used for 8; for example, was used by officers of the Legio XVIII (18th Roman legion) to write their number.
 The notation appears prominently on the cenotaph of their senior centurion Marcus Caelius (c.
 45 BC – 9 AD).
 On the publicly displayed official Roman calendars known as Fasti, is used for the 18 days to the next Kalends, and for the 28 days in February.
 The latter can be seen on the sole extant pre-Julian calendar, the Fasti Antiates Maiores.